 Appointed Director, Global Head of Digital & Innovation, Corporate Marketing, where I lead UX design for Christie’s digital products; website and app whilst driving short and long term digital innovation projects.
 In my spare time I run my own digital art practice and take occassional naps.

-I joined Christie's auction house as Head of Creative, where I support the artistic direction and brand vision for all digital products whilst overseeing auction campaigns for Dubai, Geneva, London and Paris across all media channels and on-site exhibition display.
+I joined Christie's auction house as International Creative Director, where I supported the artistic direction and brand vision for all digital products whilst overseeing auction campaigns for Dubai, Geneva, London and Paris across all media channels and on-site exhibition display.

-I currently lead a team of 10 visual designers reponsible for developing Christie’s digital products and day-to-day asset creation for both owned and paid for digital media.
+For 4.5 years I led a team of 20 visual designers and copywriters reponsible for developing Christie’s digital products and day-to-day asset creation for both owned and paid for digital media.

-I interned for Johnson Banks, Smith & Milton and paid the rent working for Sterling, helping develop visual identities in the charity (Shelter), property (Savills) and financial (Natwest) sectors.
+I interned for Johnson Banks, Smith & Milton and worked for Adventis Goup and Sterling Solutions as Designer, helping develop visual identities in the charity (Shelter), property (Savills) and financial (Natwest) sectors.

-I studied at Kingston where I focused on visual memory processes, I continue to explore the theme of personal memory made public via graphics and photography.
+I studied at Kingston where I focused on visual memory processes, I continue to explore the theme of personal memory made public via typography, painting and photography.